Baby Registry Checklist

 Bottle Drying Rack-The drying rack will help the items air dry after being washed.

 + Bath Time and Baby Care

-Baby Soap and Lotion-I found that Aveeno baby lotion works best especially if baby is prone to eczema or dry skin.
-I also like the Johnson and Johnson natural (green bottle) wash because it helps with dry skin and cradle cap.
+Baby Soap and Lotion-I found that Aveeno baby lotion and soap work best especially if baby is prone to eczema or dry skin.
+I also like the Eucerin wash and lotion.
+It's a little cheaper than Aveeno.
+They both help with dry skin and cradle cap.
 (A lot of babies get cradle cap (dry head) and baby acne).